 Clodagh Brook Professor in Italian

 Clodagh Brook is a Professor in Italian.
 She was educated at Oxford University (D Phil) and at University College, Dublin (BA and MA).
 She was Reader at The University of Birmingham (Russell Group) before taking up her position at Trinity College in 2017.
 Professor Brook was awarded Fellowship of Trinity College in 2022.

 Research: Her research has two main strands:

 The first strand explores identity and political voice.
-It assesses how minority or suppressed voices emerge in the public sphere, looking especially at the place of institutional and symbolic structures in both supporting and blocking this emergence.
-Her third monograph, Screening Religions in Italy: Contemporary Italian Cinema and Television in the Public Sphere (University of Toronto Press, 2019) assesses how religions, including Islamic minorities, access the public sphere in Italy (or not).
-Cultures of Opposition under Berlusconi (Continuum, 2009) explores oppositional practices across the media and in Italy’s protest movements (including gender and LGBTQ) at a time in which in Italy the media was dominated by a single politician, Silvio Berlusconi.
+It assesses how minority or suppressed voices emerge in the public sphere, looking especially at the place of institutional and symbolic structures in supporting or blocking this emergence.
+Her third monograph, Screening Religions in Italy: Contemporary Italian Cinema and Television in the Public Sphere (University of Toronto Press, 2019) assesses how religions, including Islamic minorities, access the public sphere in Italy.
+Cultures of Opposition under Berlusconi (Continuum, 2009) explores oppositional practices in the media, arts and in protest movements (including gender and LGBTQ) when Italy’s media was dominated by a single politician: Silvio Berlusconi.

-The second strand teases out questions of interconnectedness and interdisciplinarity.
-Dr Brook is currently leading on a large Arts and Humanities Research Council (AHRC) funded grant, Interdisciplinary Italy 1900-2020: Interart/Intermedia (www.interdisciplinaryitaly.org), which is in the process of producing 2 books, articles, pedagogical materials and an exhibition.
-Through it, she collaborates with galleries (Estorick Collection, London), artists, school teachers and a research institute (The British School at Rome), as well as working with scholars from a range of disciplines.
-As part of this strand, she also has a co-edited book on Transmedia (2014), a special issue on intermedia in Italian Studies (2019), and a number of articles.
-A summer school looking at the relations between technology and literature is planned for 2020.
+The second strand teases out questions of interconnectedness, intermediality and interdisciplinarity.
+Professor Brook led a large Arts and Humanities Research Council (AHRC) funded grant, Interdisciplinary Italy 1900-2020: Interart/Intermedia (www.interdisciplinaryitaly.org), which continues to produce monographs, articles, a special issue, pedagogical materials and an exhibition.
+Through it, she has collaborated with galleries (Estorick Collection, London), artists and school teachers, as well as working with scholars from a range of disciplines.
+As part of this strand, she has a co-edited book on Transmedia (2014), a special issue on Intermedia in Italian Studies (2019), a co-written monograph (Intermedia in Italy: From Futurism to Digital Convergence), and several articles.
+She has co-organised the annual Interdisciplinary Italy Summer School at Trinity since 2018.
+In 2022 she co-organised the 6th International Conference of the International Society for Intermedial Studies at Trinity.

-In addition, she has published widely on Italian poetry and cinema, including a monograph on early-twentieth-century poet, Eugenio Montale, for Oxford University Press (2002), and a monograph on one of Italy’s most important political filmmakers, Marco Bellocchio: The Cinematic I in the Political Sphere (2010).
+In addition, she has published widely on Italian poetry and cinema, including a monograph on early-twentieth-century poet, Eugenio Montale, for Oxford University Press (2002), and a monograph on a key Italian political filmmaker, Marco Bellocchio: The Cinematic I in the Political Sphere (2010).